Taming Landau singularities in QCD perturbation theory: The analytic approach 2.0: Into analytization

 while its counterpart in Minkowski space reads

 where $ L=\ln \left(Q^2/\Lambda_{\rm QCD}^2\right) $ and $ L_s=\ln \left(s/\Lambda_{\rm QCD}^2\right). $ Both couplings are analytic functions of their arguments.
 The analyticity of ${\cal A}_1(Q^2)$ is ensured by the second power-behaved term in (\ref{eq:A_1}) which removes the Landau (ghost) pole, whereas ${\mathfrak A}_1(s)$ does not contain any singular term at all.
-This analytization concept was used earlier in QED by Redmond (1958) (see \cite{SS97} for the reference) in connection with the elimination of ghosts in propagators, based on a term-by-term perturbation expansion in the coupling constant.
+This analytization concept was used earlier in QED by Redmond and Uretsky (1958) \cite{RU58} in connection with the elimination of ghosts in propagators, based on a term-by-term perturbation expansion in the coupling constant.
 The graphical representation of the removal of the Landau ghost in the coupling is shown in Fig.\ \ref{fig:1}.